Levels of Abstraction

 Other Models of Computation

-Turing Machines are a conceptual model of computation based on a physical analogy of tapes being written to and read from as they feed through a machine.
+Turing MachinesA model of computation based on a hypothetical machine reading or writing instructions on a tape, which decides how to proceed based on the symbols it reads from the tape. are a conceptual model of computation based on a physical analogy of tapes being written to and read from as they feed through a machine.
 The operations written on the tape determine the machine’s operation.
-The von Neumann model of computation has in common with Turing Machines that it follows an imperative paradigm of sequential instruction execution, but it is a practical model upon which most modern computers base their architecture.
+The von Neumann modelA model of computation which is the basis for most modern computer architectures.
+Proposed by John von Neumann in 1945. of computation has in common with Turing MachinesA model of computation based on a hypothetical machine reading or writing instructions on a tape, which decides how to proceed based on the symbols it reads from the tape. that it follows an imperativeImperative programs are a sequence of statements that change a programs state.
+This is probably the dominant paradigm for programming languages today.
+Languages from Assembler to Python are built around this concept and most modern languages still allow you to program in this style. paradigm of sequential instruction execution, but it is a practical model upon which most modern computers base their architecture.

 There are other models of computation that are also useful.
-In particular, we will look at the Lambda Calculus, which was roughly a contemporary of these other models but based on mathematical functions, their application and composition.
-We will see that while imperative programming languages are roughly abstractions of machine architecture, functional programming languages provide an alternative abstraction built upon the rules of the lambda calculus.
+In particular, we will look at the Lambda CalculusA model of computation based on mathematical functions proposed by Alonzo Church in the 1930s. , which was roughly a contemporary of these other models but based on mathematical functions, their application and composition.
+We will see that while imperativeImperative programs are a sequence of statements that change a programs state.
+This is probably the dominant paradigm for programming languages today.
+Languages from Assembler to Python are built around this concept and most modern languages still allow you to program in this style. programming languages are roughly abstractions of machine architecture, functionalFunctional languages are built around the concept of composable functions.
+Such languages support higher order functions which can take other functions as arguments or return new functions as their result, following the rules of the Lambda Calculus. programming languages provide an alternative abstraction built upon the rules of the lambda calculusA model of computation based on mathematical functions proposed by Alonzo Church in the 1930s. .

 Alternative Abstractions

 Humans think about programs in a different way to machines.
 Machines can read thousands or millions of instructions per second and execute them tirelessly and with precision.
-Humans need to understand programs at a higher level, and relate the elements of the program back to the semantics of the task and the ultimate goal.
+Humans need to understand programs at a higher level, and relate the elements of the program back to the semanticsThe processes a computer follows when executing a program in a given language. of the task and the ultimate goal.
 There is a clear and overwhelmingly agreed-upon need to create human-readable and writable languages which abstract away the details of the underlying computation into chunks that people can reason about.
 However, there are many ways to create these abstractions.

 Comparing the Dominant Programming Paradigms

 First some definitions which help to describe the different families of programming languages that we will be considering in this course.
-It is assumed that the reader already has experience with the first three paradigms (imperative, procedural and objected-oriented) since these are taught in most introductory programming courses.
+It is assumed that the reader already has experience with the first three paradigms (imperativeImperative programs are a sequence of statements that change a programs state.
+This is probably the dominant paradigm for programming languages today.
+Languages from Assembler to Python are built around this concept and most modern languages still allow you to program in this style. , proceduralProcedural languages are basically imperative in nature, but add the concept of named procedures, i.e. named subroutines that may be invoked from elsewhere in the program, with parameterised variables that may be passed in. and objected-oriented) since these are taught in most introductory programming courses.
 The rest are discussed further in later chapters in these notes.

-• Imperative programs are a sequence of statements that change a programs state.
-They follow the Turing machine model described above.
+- ImperativeImperative programs are a sequence of statements that change a programs state.
+This is probably the dominant paradigm for programming languages today.
+Languages from Assembler to Python are built around this concept and most modern languages still allow you to program in this style. programs are a sequence of statements that change a programs state.
+They follow the Turing machineA model of computation based on a hypothetical machine reading or writing instructions on a tape, which decides how to proceed based on the symbols it reads from the tape. model described above.
 This is probably the dominant paradigm for programming languages today.
 Languages from Assembler to Python are built around this concept and most modern languages still allow you to program in this style.

-• Procedural languages are basically imperative in nature, but add the concept of named procedures, i.e. named subroutines that may be invoked from elsewhere in the program, with parameterised variables that may be passed in.
+- ProceduralProcedural languages are basically imperative in nature, but add the concept of named procedures, i.e. named subroutines that may be invoked from elsewhere in the program, with parameterised variables that may be passed in. languages are basically imperativeImperative programs are a sequence of statements that change a programs state.
+This is probably the dominant paradigm for programming languages today.
+Languages from Assembler to Python are built around this concept and most modern languages still allow you to program in this style. in nature, but add the concept of named procedures, i.e. named subroutines that may be invoked from elsewhere in the program, with parameterised variables that may be passed in.
 The result of the procedure may be returned as an explicit return value, or the procedure may mutate (change) the value of variables referenced elsewhere in the program (such a mutation is called a side effect).
 Again, most modern languages support definition of such procedures.
 Sometimes, the term function is used synonymously with procedure.
 Some languages (e.g. Pascal) make a distinction between procedures which mutate state without an explicit return value, while a function has an explicit return value.
 Note that the latter is closer to the definition of function in mathematics.

-• Object-oriented languages are built around the concept of objects where an objects captures the set of data (state) and behaviours (methods) associated with entities in the system.
+- Object-orientedObject-oriented languages are built around the concept of objects where an objects captures the set of data (state) and behaviours (methods) associated with entities in the system. languages are built around the concept of objects where an objects captures the set of data (state) and behaviours (methods) associated with entities in the system.
 We assume most readers have already studied the basics of object oriented programming, such as defining classes of objects, inheritance and encapsulation.

-• Functional languages are built around the concept of composable functions.
-Such languages support higher order functions which can take other functions as arguments or return new functions as their result, following the rules of the Lambda Calculus (which we will explore in some depth later).
-Functional languages such as Haskell (which we are going to explore later) adhere closely to the mathematical definition of functions that are pure, i.e. that do not have side effects but whose only result is an explicit return value.
-Pure functional programs tend to be closer to a declarative definition of the solution since their manipulation of state is made explicit from the function parameter and return types rather than hidden in side effects (this is a quality which we will see through many examples later).
-Many modern languages support a mixture of functional (i.e. by supporting higher-order functions) and imperative style programming (by allowing mutable variables and side effects from functions).
+- FunctionalFunctional languages are built around the concept of composable functions.
+Such languages support higher order functions which can take other functions as arguments or return new functions as their result, following the rules of the Lambda Calculus. languages are built around the concept of composable functions.
+Such languages support higher order functions which can take other functions as arguments or return new functions as their result, following the rules of the Lambda CalculusA model of computation based on mathematical functions proposed by Alonzo Church in the 1930s. (which we will explore in some depth later).
+FunctionalFunctional languages are built around the concept of composable functions.
+Such languages support higher order functions which can take other functions as arguments or return new functions as their result, following the rules of the Lambda Calculus. languages such as Haskell (which we are going to explore later) adhere closely to the mathematical definition of functions that are pure, i.e. that do not have side effects but whose only result is an explicit return value.
+Pure functionalFunctional languages are built around the concept of composable functions.
+Such languages support higher order functions which can take other functions as arguments or return new functions as their result, following the rules of the Lambda Calculus. programs tend to be closer to a declarativeDeclarative languages focus on declaring what a procedure (or function) should do rather than how it should do it. definition of the solution since their manipulation of state is made explicit from the function parameter and return types rather than hidden in side effects (this is a quality which we will see through many examples later).
+Many modern languages support a mixture of functionalFunctional languages are built around the concept of composable functions.
+Such languages support higher order functions which can take other functions as arguments or return new functions as their result, following the rules of the Lambda Calculus. (i.e. by supporting higher-order functions) and imperativeImperative programs are a sequence of statements that change a programs state.
+This is probably the dominant paradigm for programming languages today.
+Languages from Assembler to Python are built around this concept and most modern languages still allow you to program in this style. style programming (by allowing mutable variables and side effects from functions).

-Until relatively recently there was a fairly clear distinction between languages which followed the Functional Programming (FP) paradigm versus the Object Oriented (OO) paradigm.
+Until relatively recently there was a fairly clear distinction between languages which followed the FunctionalFunctional languages are built around the concept of composable functions.
+Such languages support higher order functions which can take other functions as arguments or return new functions as their result, following the rules of the Lambda Calculus.
+Programming (FP) paradigm versus the Object Oriented (OO) paradigm.
 From the 1990s to… well it still is… Object Oriented programming has been arguably the dominant paradigm.
 Programmers and system architects have found organising their programs and data into class hierarchies a natural way to model everything from simulations, to games, to business rules.
 But this focus on creating rigid structures around data is a static view of the world which becomes messy when dealing with dynamic state.
-Functional programming, however, focuses on functions as transformations of data.
-These two alternatives, Object-Oriented versus Functional, have been described as a Kingdom of Nouns versus a Kingdom of Verbs, respectively, where nouns are descriptions of data and verbs are functions.
+FunctionalFunctional languages are built around the concept of composable functions.
+Such languages support higher order functions which can take other functions as arguments or return new functions as their result, following the rules of the Lambda Calculus. programming, however, focuses on functions as transformations of data.
+These two alternatives, Object-OrientedObject-oriented languages are built around the concept of objects where an objects captures the set of data (state) and behaviours (methods) associated with entities in the system. versus FunctionalFunctional languages are built around the concept of composable functions.
+Such languages support higher order functions which can take other functions as arguments or return new functions as their result, following the rules of the Lambda Calculus. , have been described as a Kingdom of Nouns versus a Kingdom of Verbs, respectively, where nouns are descriptions of data and verbs are functions.

 Historically these were seen as competing paradigms, leading to quite different languages such as C++ and Haskell.
-However, modern languages like TypeScript, Scala, C++17, Java >8, Swift, Rust, etc, provide facilities for both paradigms for you to use (or abuse) as you please.
+However, modern languages like TypeScript, Scala, C++17, Java >8, Swift, Rust, Python3 etc, provide facilities for both paradigms for you to use (or abuse) as you please.

 These notes focus on introducing programmers who are familiar with the OO paradigm to FP concepts via the ubiquitous multiparadigm language of JavaScript.
 The following table functions as a summary but also an overview of the contents of these notes with links to relevant sections.